obaranovskyi/cmdcheatsheet/README.md

 #### Available configurations
 * `commandsStoreLocation` - Path to file in JSON format that consists of the command list.
+* `alternativeStoreLocations` - Path list to JSON files that might be used as an alternative commands store location.
+Every item in the list has a `storeName` property, which is just a store name and the second property is `storeLocation`, responsible for the path to the commands store (JSON file location).

 #### Display configuration
 ```bash